PortSwigger/multi-totp-authenticator/README.md

 This checkbox allows you to quickly enable or disable replacing for that specific TOTP.
 When disabled, the match string cannot be edited and the extension will not replace occurrences of the match in requests.
 If you have a lot of TOTPs saved, you may find better performance by disabling matching of TOTPs that you are not using.

 #### Copy code (Shield with lock)
-This button will copy the TOTP code (without spacing) to your clipboard.
+This button will copy the current TOTP code to your clipboard.

 #### Copy secret (Key)
-This button will copy the TOTP's `otpauth://` URI to your clipboard.
-This can then be pasted using the [Paste QR](#paste-qr) button.
+This button will copy the TOTP's `otpauth://` URI to your clipboard, containing all of the details of your TOTP.
+You may paste the URI right back into the extension using the [Paste QR](#paste-qr) button.

 #### Remove (X)
-This button will remove the TOTP from the UI.
+This button will remove the TOTP from the extension.
 It will also remove it from the project storage if the [Save TOTPs to project file](#save-totps-to-project-file) option is enabled.

 ### Insert into message editors
 Right click in any editable message editor in Burp.
 Under `Extensions > TOTP` you can either insert the current code for each TOTP you have saved or insert the match string placeholder you have configured.
+This menu will not display if you have no codes saved in the extension.

 ### Use with Scanner
 The extension can be used with Burp's Scanner, which allows you to scan targets that use TOTPs for multi-factor authentication.